ksu-is/AvengerPersonalityQuiz/README.md

 # Avengers Personality Quiz
 This interactive personality quiz allows users to answer a few questions and obtain a result that will determine what Avenger they are from the Marvel Cinematic Universe.
-The application will not only provide the user with a result currated to their personality and habits but also provide a quick and fun quiz that can be engaging for many users.
+The application will not only provide the user with a result currated to their personality and habits but also provide a quick and fun quiz to do when the user has time.

 Marvel Cinematic Universe
 -